-- (a) All Department heads have authorization to charge up to \$1,000.00 and up to \$1,500.00 with approval of one member of the Board of Trustees.
-Credit cards will be handed out at the discretion of Board to Department Heads and then to employees as deemed necessary.
+- (a) Washington Townships Huntington credit card limit is \$24,000.
+Balance is to be paid in full each month.
+All Department heads, Township Administrator & Fiscal Officer have authorization to charge up to \$1,500.00 (with maximum 3000 per each month) and up to \$4,000 with approval of one member of the Board of Trustees.
+Trustees have a maximum spending limit of \$2,500.00 with a limit of \$5,000.00 per month.Credit cards will be handed out at the discretion of Board to Department Heads and then to employees as deemed necessary.
 Lists are to be maintained by Department Heads of credit card number and credit card locations (in whose possession). - 1.
-The following payment review and approval procedures must be adhered to: - (a) Detailed invoices or receipts are required for all transactions using the township credit card. - (b) Invoices and/or receipts must show the transaction date, the dollar amount of the transaction, as well as a description of the transaction (service or item(s) purchased), and the authorized signature (if applicable) of the Township elected official or e employee making the purchase. - (c) All such paperwork must be submitted to the Township Fiscal Officer no later than the next business day after completing the transaction. - Personal credit cards are not to be used for purchases. - 3.
-Reimbursements will not be made for any such purchases.
-The township credit card is not to be used for personal purchases under any circumstances.
+The following payment review and approval procedures must be adhered to: - (a) Detailed invoices or receipts are required for all transactions using the township credit card. - (b) Invoices and/or receipts must show the transaction date, the dollar amount of the transaction, as well as a description of the transaction (service or item(s) purchased), and the authorized signature (if applicable) of the Township elected official or e employee making the purchase. - (c) All such paperwork must be submitted to the Township Fiscal Officer no later than the next business day after completing the transaction. - 2.
+Personal credit cards are not to be used for purchases. - (a) Reimbursements will not be given for purchases made with personal credit cards. - 3.
+Township credit cards must be used for necessary Township espenses only, within proper spending limits. - (a) Cancellation may occur if policy is not followed - (b) The township credit card is not to be used for personal purchases under any circumstances. - (c) Credit Cards, if lost or stolen are to be reported immediately to Fiscal Officer.
+The card will be locked or reissued. - (d) Upon Termination of the position requiring use of credit cards (s) they are to be returned to the Fiscal Officer and canceled for use.